telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 ![Successfully captured NodeJS traffic](../images/kb/nodejs/success-capture-nodejs.png)

-## Fiddler Everywhere Alongside Node Proxy
+### Setting Fiddler Everywhere alongside the Node Proxy

-After setting the proxy for your Node.js process (no matter if set [globally](#setting-proxy-globally) or [explicitly](#setting-proxy-explicitly)), it is essential to notice that Fiddler Everywhere will immediately start capturing all of the traffic that goes through the Node proxy.
-You can turn the **Live Traffic** switch OFF to capture only the process from your Node.js libraries.
-Turning the **Live Traffic** switch ON will set Fiddler as a system proxy and the **Live Traffic** will start capturing traffic for all applications using the OS system proxy.
+After setting the proxy, either globally or explicitly, for your Node.js process, Fiddler Everywhere will immediately start capturing all of the traffic that goes through the Node proxy.
+You can turn off the **Live Traffic** switch to capture only the process from your Node.js libraries.
+Turning on the **Live Traffic** switch will set Fiddler as a system proxy and the **Live Traffic** will start capturing traffic for all applications that use the OS system proxy.